by Nebula Haze

-Even though you'll be heating your cannabis in this step (which would dry it out if it was wet), you should still dry your cannabis first so you can measure it out properly (1 oz of dried bud, or 3 oz of dried trim per 1 lb of butter).
+Can I use fresh weed?
+I recommend drying your weed first.
+Even though you’ll be heating the plant matter in this step (which would dry it out if it was wet), dry weed is much easier to measure out properly (1 oz of dried bud, or 3 oz of dried trim per 1 lb of butter).

 If you skip the decarboxylation step the recipe will still work, but the resulting butter will be less potent.
-Read how cannabis decarboxylation improves the potency of your butter and edibles.
+Read why cannabis decarboxylation improves the potency of your butter and edibles.

 2.)
 Lightly grind your cannabis buds/trim and spread it over the aluminum foil on the baking sheet.

-3.)
-Bake for 1 hour.
-It will get really, really smelly in your house, so be prepared!
-It's normal to see some steam and vapor while the cannabis is cooking.
-This isn't all the potency evaporating away!
+It will get smelly in your house unless you enclosed the weed in a bag or jar, so be prepared!
+It’s normal to see some steam and vapor while the cannabis is cooking.
+This isn’t all the potency evaporating away!